Government of Hong Kong: Head of government

-Executive
+Ministers and political organs

 Executive Council

 The Executive Council decides on matters of policy, the introduction of bills to the Legislative Council and the drafting of subordinate legislation.
 The Council consists of 21 principal officials and 16 non-official members.
 All members are appointed by the Chief Executive from among the senior officials of the executive authorities, members of the Legislative Council, and other influential public personnels.
 They serve for a period no longer than the expiry of the Chief Executive's term of office.

 Principal officials

 In a system popularly called the Principal Officials Accountability System introduced by then Chief Executive Tung Chee Hwa in July 2002, all principal officials, including the Chief Secretary, Financial Secretary, Secretary for Justice, heads of government bureaux and the Director of the Chief Executive's Office would no longer be politically neutral career civil servants, but would all be political appointees chosen by the Chief Executive from within or outside the civil service.
 The system was portrayed as the key to solve previous administrative problems, notably the co-operation of high-ranking civil servants with the Chief Executive.

-Under the new system, there are 3 Secretaries of Department and 13 Directors of Bureaux.
+Under the new system, there are 3 Secretaries of department and 13 Directors of Bureaux.
 The system is aimed at raising the accountability of the civil service, so the political appointees are responsible for all their job aspects and will step down if they make any failure.
 All heads of bureaux became members of the Executive Council, and came directly under the Chief Executive instead of the Chief Secretary or the Financial Secretary.

 Deputy ministers and political assistants

 The government released a report on the Further Development of the Political Appointment System on 17 October 2007.
-Two new layers, Deputy Directors of Bureaux and Assistants to Directors (AD) would be added to the political appointments.
+Two new layers, deputy directors of Bureaux and Assistants to Directors (AD) would be added to the political appointments.
 Each Director of Bureau will be assisted by the two new appointees and constitute the political team, who would ostensibly work closely with bureau secretaries and top civil servants in implementing the Chief Executive's policy agenda in an executive-led government.
 As with the principal officials, these two new posts may be drawn from within or outside the civil service, and appointees may or may not have a political background.

 Eight new Under-secretaries were named on 20 May, and nine Political Assistant appointments were announced on 22 May 2008.
 By the administration's own admission, the announcements were poorly handled, and there was widespread criticism of several key aspects, namely the nationality and experience of appointees, the transparency of the recruitment process and the level of officials' salaries.

-Chief Secretary for Administration

-The Chief Secretary for Administration is responsible for assisting the Chief Executive in the supervision of policy bureaux and plays a key role in ensuring harmony in policy formulation and implementation.
-The current Secretary is Chan Kwok-ki.